 As parents we never want our child to be sick and of course our first priority is always to make sure that they are well taken care of.
+It’s normal to be concerned about your child missing school and to wonder when he or she can go back to school after being sick.
 We have all been there.
 Their nap is a little longer than usual, they aren’t eating dinner, their eyes are a little watery and our stress and panic begins to set in- what am I going to do about work?
 How am I going to juggle my other children?
 I have an important meeting that has been scheduled for weeks!
 One of the most common questions I get after a child has been diagnosed with an illness is-“Doctor, when can my child go back to school?”
 Today I am going to explain why sending them back to school too soon is going to make your life much more stressful.
 We will also be discussing some basic guidelines on when you should send your child back to school after being sick.
 Let’s get started!

-Common things I fear from parents that are an absolute NO NO:
+Common things I hear from parents that are an absolute NO NO:

 “My child had a fever last night, I gave her Motrin and she was fine this morning so I sent her to school.”